SoumyaK23/SoumyaK23.github.io/README.md

 ## Folders guide

+All files requied to display index.html and blogpost.html are found here

 1. css: styling sheets for homepage and blogpost
 2. images: all images used for the project
 3. index.html: Home page
-4. blogpost.html: example blogpost linked to the homepage
+4. blogpost.html: example blogpost linked to the homepage (click on Discover our tours)

+## Contributors

+All code is original and written by Soumya Krishnamurthy.
+There are no other contributors

 ## Future projects